chrisgrieser/nvim-tinygit/README.md

 ## Features
-- **Smart-Commit**: Open a popup to enter a commit message with syntax highlighting, commit preview, and indicators for message overlength.
+- **Smart-Commit**: Open a popup to enter a commit message with syntax highlighting, commit preview, and overlength indicators.
 If there are no staged changed, stages all changes before doing so (`git add -A`).
 Optionally trigger a `git push` afterward.
 - Quick commands for amend, stash, fixup, and squash commits.